nsfcac/MetricsBuilder/README.md

 The Metrics Builder service in this implementation is specifically designed for accessing the monitoring data collected from **the Quanah Cluster** at Texas Tech University’s High Performance Computing
 Center (HPCC).
 To test its features, please visite the [Metrics Builder API](https://redfish.hpcc.ttu.edu:8080/ui/).
 Please DISABLE WEB SECURITY in your browser(e.g chrome) for successifully loading the webpage.

 Metrics Builder highly relies on the understanding of the precise database schemas.
-The schemas we are using can be found in `schema.yml`.
+The schemas we are using can be found in `schema.yml` under the folder, `tools`.
 Thus Metrics Builder **CANNOT** be used directly in your project.
 However, it may provide a reference for your customized implementation.

 Our experience with the deployment on the Quanah cluster have shown that **well-designed schema** can reduce the amount of data collected without losing informative metrics and uing **high-speed storage**, **concurrent processing**, and **transmitting compressed data** reduce data retrieval time significantly and enable near real-time analysis and visualization.